- You do not have any products in your shopping cart yet.

 How does wood react in your home?

-Solid wood is alive – even after processing.
+Solid wood lives – even after processing.
 This means it absorbs moisture, releases it, and reacts to temperature fluctuations.
-This is what gives the material its beauty but can cause problems in the wrong environment.
+This is what gives the material its beauty but can cause problems if the environment is wrong.

 Wood is particularly sensitive to: